 Only one idea per organization will be accepted so bring your best idea forward.

-Part 2: On TBD, 2017, three finalists will be announced.
+Part 2: On September 5, 2018, three finalists will be announced.
 Finalists will be invited to further develop their “Big Idea” into a more substantive and detailed innovation through an orientation meeting, a series of three mandatory coaching sessions, as well as a mandatory dress rehearsal with professional guidance.
 All coaching sessions will be about one hour per organization and will be held at the Greater New Orleans Foundation, with the exception of the dress rehearsal.
 The coaching dates for 2017:

 The three finalists agree to share their innovation and learnings with the Greater New Orleans Foundation, its grantees, and others to help other nonprofits innovate.
 We will profile the finalists on our website.
 All proposals received will be highlighted on GNOF’s website—the organization’s name, along with the headline of their big idea.